 Securys is a specialist data privacy consultancy with a difference.
 We're not a law firm, but we employ lawyers.
-We're not a cybersecurity business but our staff qualifications include CISSP and CISA.
+We're not a cybersecurity business, but we've got CISSPs and CISAs on the staff.
 We're not selling a one-size-fits-all tech product, but we've built proprietary tools and techniques that work with the class-leading GRC products to simplify and streamline the hardest tasks in assuring privacy.
 We're corporate members of the IAPP, and all our consultants are required to obtain one or more IAPP certifications.
 We're ISO 27001-certified and have a comprehensive set of policies and frameworks to help our clients achieve and maintain certification.
 Above all our relentless focus is on practical operational delivery of effective data privacy for all your stakeholders.